 Here are my favorite places to be professionally fitted:

-Bra boutiques that are independently owned are notorious for being great at fittings.
+Bra boutiques are independently owned are great at fittings.
 Before you go, call ahead and ask if they are experts in fitting and if they have a wide range of sizes A-K cup sizes and 28-46 band sizes.

 Make sure to follow me on Instagram at @brafittingsbycourt for daily bra and bosom tips!